-HAC-0113 Electronic Controls and Circuitry The student is introduced to air conditioning, heating, and refrigeration controls circuitry as well as solid-state electronic controls.
+HAC-0113 Electronic Controls and Circuitry

+The student is introduced to air conditioning, heating, and refrigeration controls circuitry as well as solid-state electronic controls.
+Proper troubleshooting techniques as well as safety will be covered.

 Semester Credit: 3 credit hours (30 lecture hours and 30 lab hours per semester) Prerequisite: BEL-0161.